RajuBandari/votingapp/README.md

 # Voting app using Docker and Docker-Compose

-  Sample application to demonstrate docker and docker-compose usage
+  Sample application to demonstrate docker and docker-compose

 ## Building & Running dev